 If the roll already has advantage or disadvantage, you cannot apply another instance of advantage or disadvantage and you must use this before the roll to cancel out any advantage or disadvantage.

 Counterspell.
 You can expend 1 additional mana to attempt to interrupt the spell instead of dampen it.
-Make an ability check using your spellcasting skill.
+Make a skill check using your spellcasting skill.
 The Difficulty equals the creature’s spell Difficulty + the spell’s effective mana.
-If you have identified the spell being cast, you have advantage on this ability check.
+If you have identified the spell being cast, you have advantage on this skill check.

 On a success, the creature’s spell fails and has no effect.